QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     type(x)

-In Python, an object is called **immutable** if, once created, the object cannot be changed
+In Python, an object is called **immutable** if, once created, the object cannot be changed.

-Conversely, an object is **mutable** if it can still be altered after creation
+Conversely, an object is **mutable** if it can still be altered after creation.

 Python lists are mutable